 Emphasizes the role of information technology in healthcare through an investigation of the electronic health record (EHR), business, and health information software applications.
 Learners will develop skills to assist in information systems design and implementation.

-Prerequisite(s): 501-130 Healthcare IT and 530-176 Health Data Management
+Prerequisite(s): 501-130 Healthcare IT and 530-107 HIMT Fundamentals Restricted to students admitted to the following program(s): Health Info Management & Tech, Health Information Technology